Serotonin: Cardiovascular growth factor

-Pulmonary neuroendocrine cells are specialized epithelial cells that occur as solitary cells or as clusters called neuroepithelial bodies in the lung.
-Pulmonary neuroendocrine cells are also known as Kulchitsky cells or K cells.
+Adipose tissue

+Serotonin also regulates white and brown adipose tissue function, and adipocytes are capable of producing 5-HT separately from the gut.
+Serotonin increases lipogenesis through HTR2A in white adipose tissue, and suppressed thermogenesis in brown adipose tissue via Htr3.

 Pharmacology

-Several classes of drugs target the 5-HT system, including some antidepressants, antipsychotics, anxiolytics, antiemetics, and antimigraine drugs, as well as, the psychedelic drugs and empathogens.
+Several classes of drugs target the serotonin system, including some antidepressants, anxiolytics, antipsychotics, analgesics, antimigraine drugs, oxytocics, antiemetics, appetite suppressants, and anticonvulsants, as well as psychedelics and entactogens.

 Mechanism of action

 At rest, serotonin is stored within the vesicles of presynaptic neurons.
 When stimulated by nerve impulses, serotonin is released as a neurotransmitter into the synapse, reversibly binding to the postsynaptic receptor to induce a nerve impulse on the postsynaptic neuron.
 Serotonin can also bind to auto-receptors on the presynaptic neuron to regulate the synthesis and release of serotonin.
 Normally serotonin is taken back into the presynaptic neuron to stop its action, then reused or broken down by monoamine oxidase.

-Psychedelic drugs

-The serotonergic psychedelic drugs psilocin/psilocybin, DMT, mescaline, psychedelic mushroom and LSD are agonists, primarily at 5HT2A/2C receptors.
-The empathogen-entactogen MDMA releases serotonin from synaptic vesicles of neurons.